Illinois Court Records

 - The existence of any aggravating or mitigating circumstance.

-The Illinois State Bar Association divides felonies into six different classes.
+The Illinois State Bar Association divides felonies into six different classes:

-- First-degree murder, which is the most severe type of felony offense, is in its class.
+- First-degree murder, which is the most severe type of felony offense, is in its own class.
 In fact, until about a decade ago, first-degree murder could attract the death penalty.

 - The Illinois justice system regards felony violations without classification as Class 4 felonies.
 They are usually punishable with a prison term of up to three or as much as six years when extended.
 A year of parole is required post-release.
 Convicted felons can earn as much as 30 months of conditional release.